-- Opportunities for speaking and listening are promoted in all curriculum areas (maths chat, life skills discussions, partner work) - > Children are encouraged to use the correct grammar when speaking, this is modelled by all staff. - > Children are encourages to be confident speakers who can share their ideas and are willing to do so.
+- > Opportunities for speaking and listening are promoted in all curriculum areas (maths chat, life skills discussions, partner work) - > Children are encouraged to use the correct grammar when speaking, this is modelled by all staff. - > Children are encouraged to be confident speakers who can share their ideas and are willing to do so. - > Staff also encourage good Oracy skills by using the "say it again but better" strategy.